myousafzafar/libraryofmovies/README.md

 # libraryofmovies
 I did this movie site project to practice my HTML and CSS skills.
-It is not being used for any commercial use :)
+It is not made for any commercial use :)